 It seems like there is always a crisis when it comes to your teen, and they won’t get help even though they are deeply unhappy with their life and too anxious to function.
 And now they are smoking too much pot and you are worried that they may start experimenting with other drugs.
 You are so afraid that they are going to ruin their life forever and don’t know what to do.

 I have the answers you need to help you decide what to do next and to regain the peace of mind that comes with knowing that you can be ok no matter what happens.

 And the best part:

-This is happening in a group so you get to see what other parents are asking, all the things you never even knew you should ask or felt too uncomfortable to ask.
-It is also a great way to share resources with people in your exact same situation.
+This is happening in a small group so you get to see what other parents are asking, all the things you never even knew you should ask or felt too uncomfortable to ask.
+It is a great way to share resources with people in your exact same situation.

 It’s time to start living instead of just surviving.

 It’s time to actually enjoy your family again.

 Kathleen is a board certified child, adolescent and adult psychiatrist in private practice for 15 years.
 Over the years, Kathleen has had the pleasure of treating many wonderful patients and families using a combination of medication and therapy.
 While this has been incredibly rewarding, she has found that there is a need for help that exists beyond medication and therapy.
 It was after her own experience being coached that she decided to offer coaching as an alternative solution for parents who want to create peace at home and connection in their families.